Liquid369/blank/doc/tor.md

-# TOR SUPPORT IN fls
+# TOR SUPPORT IN FLS

-It is possible to run fls Core as a Tor hidden service, and connect to such services.
+It is possible to run FLITS Core as a Tor hidden service, and connect to such services.

 The following directions assume you have a Tor proxy running on port 9050.
 Many distributions default to having a SOCKS proxy listening on port 9050, but others may not.
 In particular, the Tor Browser Bundle defaults to listening on port 9150.
 See [Tor Project FAQ:TBBSocksPort](https://www.torproject.org/docs/faq.html.en#TBBSocksPort) for how to properly configure Tor.

-## 1. Run fls Core behind a Tor proxy
+## 1. Run FLITS Core behind a Tor proxy
 ----------------------------------

-The first step is running fls behind a Tor proxy.
+The first step is running FLITS behind a Tor proxy.
 This will already anonymize all outgoing connections, but more is possible.

 	-proxy=ip:port  Set the proxy server.
 If SOCKS5 is selected (default), this proxy